-7.1 Acting with integrity and living our Values
+7.1.
+Acting with integrity and living our Values

-KPMG International's detailed independence policies and procedures incorporate the requirements of the IESBA Code of Ethics.
+KPMG International's detailed independence policies and procedures, incorporate the IESBA Code of Ethics.
 These are set out in KPMG's GQRMM, which applies to all KPMG firms.
 Automated tools, which are required to be used for every prospective engagement to identify potential independence and conflict of interest issues, facilitate compliance with these requirements.

-These policies are supplemented by other policies and processes to ensure compliance with the standards issued by relevant national regulatory bodies.
-These policies and processes cover areas such as firm independence (covering, for example, treasury and procurement functions), personal independence, firm financial relationships, employment relationships, partner rotation and approval of audit and nonaudit services.
+These policies are supplemented by other policies and processes to ensure compliance with the standards issued by the Certified Public Accountant Law and Code of Ethics issued by the JICPA.
+These policies and processes cover areas such as firm independence (covering, for example, treasury and procurement functions), personal independence, firm financial relationships, employment relationships, partner rotation and approval of audit and non-audit services.
 The Partner-in-Charge of the Global Independence Group is supported by a core team of specialists to help ensure that robust and consistent independence policies and procedures are in place at KPMG firms, and that tools are available to help the firms and their personnel to comply with these requirements.

-KPMG in Central Asia has a designated Ethics and Independence Partner (EIP) who has primary responsibility for the direction and execution of ethics and independence policies and procedures in KPMG in Central Asia.
+KPMG AZSA has a designated Ethics and Independence Partner (EIP) who has primary responsibility for the direction and execution of ethics and independence policies and procedures in KPMG AZSA.
 The EIP is responsible for communicating and implementing KPMG International policies and procedures and ensuring that local independence policies and procedures are established and effectively implemented when they are more stringent than the KPMG International requirements.
 The EIP fulfils this responsibility through:

-- implementing/monitoring the ethics and independence quality control process and structure within the firm; - approving/appointing partners responsible for ethics and independence within the firm; - overseeing the processes related to the evaluation of specific independence threats in connection with clients and prospective clients; - participating in the development and delivery of training materials:
+- implementing/monitoring the ethics and independence quality control process and structure within the firm; - approving/appointing partners responsible for ethics and independence within the firm;

-- implementing procedures to address non-compliance; and - overseeing the disciplinary process for ethics and independence matters.
+- overseeing the processes related to the evaluation of specific independence threats in connection with clients and prospective clients; - participating in the development and delivery of training materials; - implementing procedures to address non-compliance; and - overseeing the disciplinary process for ethics and independence matters.

 Amendments to KPMG International's ethics and independence policies are included in regular quality and risk communications with all KPMG firms.
-KPMG firms are required to implement changes as specified in the communications, and this is checked through the internal monitoring programs described in internal monitoring programs.
+KPMG firms are required to implement changes as specified in the communications, and this is checked through the internal monitoring programs described in 11.1.2.

-KPMG in Central Asia partners and employees are required to consult with the EIP on certain matters as defined in the GQRMM.
+KPMG AZSA partners and employees are required to consult with the EIP on certain matters as defined in the GQRMM.
 The EIP may also be required to consult with the Global Independence Group, depending upon the facts and circumstances.

-7.2 Maintaining an objective, independent and ethical mindset, in line with our code of conduct and policies
+7.2.
+Maintaining an objective, independent and ethical mindset, in line with our code of conduct and policies

+7.2.1.
 Personal financial independence